 Functionality is one of the crucial factors in the comparison between both devices.
 Surge protectors are the protective cord that turns down excessive voltages into the ground and protects your device, while the power strip gives some length and a couple of extra outlets for your devices to plug in.

-Both devices look similar but can be differentiated by their packings.
+Both devices look similar but can be differentiated by their packing.
 Surge protectors have a joule rating number on the box while the latter one doesn’t have any of this number.

 Level of protection: